gyulalaszlo/fuse-tableaufs/README.md

 ### Build
 Just type `cmake . && make && make install`and you will have everything installed.

+### Running the tests
+To build and run the tests, please set the TFS_TEST_SERVER_ADDRESS CMake variable to the address of a valid Tableau Server.

 ### Configuring tableau server database

 To exploit all features (include read-write mode) you need `tblwgadmin` or similar user with superuser privilege while for read only access `readonly` user is almost enough.